Sector Committee terms of reference

 1.5.5 The way in which performance figures are calculated and displayed, including consideration of yields, charges and comparisons with indices, sector averages and competitor products;

-1.6 Any significant matters deemed to be of relevance to IMA members as a whole, e.g. the creation, deletion or amendment of sectors, are referred to the Investment Funds Committee for final approval after consultation with the Membership.
+1.6 Any significant matters deemed to be of relevance to IMA members as a whole, e.g. the creation, deletion or amendment of sectors, are referred to the Investment Funds Committee for discussion after consultation with the Membership.

 1.7 In dealing with matters concerning an individual company, the Committee will endeavour to reach agreement directly with that company.
-The Chairman of the Committee will ultimately rule on any matters in dispute after consulting the Investment Funds Committee of IMA.
+The Chairman of the Committee will ultimately rule on any matters in dispute.

 2.4 Whilst the detail of the Committee's work in progress remains confidential until it is in a state to be delivered to member companies, members of the Committee are asked to ensure that they actively solicit the views of their in-house colleagues.

-2.5 Meetings are held on a monthly basis, reporting to the Investment Funds Committee as and when appropriate.
+2.5 Meetings are held on a monthly basis.

 3.1 The IMA classification of funds is based upon a tree structure with two levels: first, customer objectives - such as income versus growth - and then, investment scope.
 The structure is set out in the classification system diagram.